DrFKNoble/c-_programming_tutorials/02_organising_the_parts_of_a_program/README.md

 Hello World!
 ```

-On line 1 of Listing 2.1, a file named `iostream` is included in the source code.
-This line causes the compiler to act as if the entire contents of that file were typed at the place in `listing1_1.cpp`.
+On line 2 of Listing 2.1, a file named `iostream` is included in the source code.
+This line causes the compiler to act as if the entire contents of that file were typed at that place in `listing1_1.cpp`.

 ### Preprocessor Directives

 A C++ compiler's first action is to call another tool called the preprocessor that examines the source code.
 This happens automatically each time the compiler runs.

-The first character in line 1 is the # symbol, which indicates that the line is a command to be handled by the preprocessor.
+The first character in line 2 is the # symbol, which indicates that the line is a command to be handled by the preprocessor.
 These commands are called preprocessor directives.
 The preprocessor's job is to read source code looking for directives and modify the code according to the indicated directive.
 The modified code is fed to the compiler.

 The preprocessor serves as an editor of code right before it is compiled.
 Each directive is a command telling that editor what to do.